-Whether you are a novice or a veteran in mountain biking, trails in Kathmandu will keep you entertained.
-From fairly easy paths to challenging and technical single tracks is what the hills around the valley offer.
-While you discover more of Kathmandu, you are likely to be addicted to cycling as is the case with many in recent years.
-Mountain bikers in Kathmandu have never stopped exploring and newer trails open to anyone wishing to take a diversion.
-We list here some routes that have been frequented by cycling enthusiasts.
+Whether you are a novice or a mountain biking veteran, Kathmandu's trails will keep you entertained.
+The hills around the valley offer easy paths to challenging and single technical tracks.
+While you discover more of Kathmandu, you are likely to be addicted to cycling, as is the case with many in recent years.
+However, mountain bikers in Kathmandu have never stopped exploring, and newer trails are open to anyone wishing to take a diversion.
+We list here some routes that cycling enthusiasts have frequented.

 Mudkhu – Jhor – Tokha

 North of the valley, a moderate slope through the Trishuli highway for about 30 minutes takes us to Mudkhu.
-This is the meeting point for cyclist: a small tea shop to rest and lots of routes to explore.
-From here, we follow the Trishuli highway till Tinpiple and take a diversion.
-You would be amazed by what you pass – rice fields and scanty settlement with forests covering a huge section of the path and a rather long one.
-The road to Jhor could be confusing; however anyone passing by would be eager to help.
+This is the meeting point for cyclists: a small tea shop to rest and many routes to explore.
+We follow the Trishuli highway to Tinpiple and take a diversion.
+You would be amazed by what you pass – rice fields and scanty settlements with forests covering a massive section of the path and a rather long one.
+The road to Jhor could be confusing; however, anyone passing by would be eager to help.
 This is the righteous location to rest and enjoy.
 The waterfall is a popular destination where you can easily get refreshed.
-Returning back, the ancient Newar city will intrigues anyone with its hospitality and delicious cuisines.
+Returning, the ancient Newar city will intrigue anyone with its hospitality and delicious cuisine.

 Kathmandu – Kakani – Budhanilkantha

 Taken as one of the most challenging rides around the valley, the Scar Road comes out to be among the most rewarding ones as well.
-Fantastic mountain views on clear days and a thrilling single track ride that keeps on knocking your adrenaline to the edge makes the ride a memorable one for most people.
-If you stop anywhere on top of the Kakani hill, the views are just magnificent.
-Very less shops on the way so it’s a good idea to carry some food and lots of water.
+Fantastic mountain views on clear days and a thrilling single-track ride that keeps knocking your adrenaline to the edge make the ride memorable for most people.
+The pictures are magnificent if you stop anywhere on the top of Kakani hill.
+Very few shops are on the way, so it's a good idea to carry some food and lots of water.

 Budhanilkantha – NagiGompa – Kapan

-This is another of the interesting rides in the valley rim.
-The route could just be the continuation of the scar road if you are not so tired after that long ride!
-We recommend you to start fresh however.
+This is another of the exciting rides in the valley rim.
+The route could continue the scarred road if you are not so tired after that long ride!
+We recommend you start fresh, however.
 The uphill is horrendous from Budhanilkantha and climbs through the jungles of the Shivapuri National Park.
 This is followed by a nice single track which joins back to the jeep track after about 30 minutes.
-The downhill is one of the most enjoyed by skilled riders, very technical yet very interesting.
-Drop down to Kapan to take a wonderful view of the valley and fill your tummies at Boudha while enjoying its tranquil surrounding.
+The downhill is one of the most enjoyed by skilled riders; very technical yet very interesting.
+Drop down to Kapan to take a fantastic view of the valley and fill your tummies at Boudha while enjoying its tranquil surrounding.

 Bhaktapur – Nagarkot – Sankhu

-Sweep through the ancient city of Bhaktapur to understand the local lifestyle early in the morning and head on to the Nagarkot hill.
+Sweep through the ancient city of Bhaktapur to understand the local lifestyle early in the morning and head to Nagarkot hill.
 From here, you get a plethora of cycling challenges.
-Spend the night on the top of the hill and watch the beautiful sunrise along with the panoramic view of the mountains and drop towards the east through a well marked trail to Dhulikhel.
-This is a longer and challenging route.
-However if you want to stick to something simple and less time consuming, drop to the ancient city of Sankhu - a fairly technical ride through the rough descent, and return back to Kathmandu.
+Spend the night on the top of the hill and watch the beautiful sunrise along with the panoramic view of the mountains and drop towards the east through a well-marked trail to Dhulikhel.
+This is a long and challenging route.
+However, if you want to stick to something simple and less time-consuming, drop to the ancient city of Sankhu - a reasonably technical ride through the rough descent, and return to Kathmandu.

 Chovar – Bungamati – Khokhana – Chapagaon

-While you take the ups and downs along the trails from Chovar, through the ancient settlements of Bungamati and Khokhana the traditional lifestyle is easily visible.
-As you leave settlement, meet the black-topped road that gives a pleasant ride to Chapagaon.
+While you take the ups and downs along the trails from Chovar through the ancient settlements of Bungamati and Khokhana, the traditional lifestyle is easily visible.
+As you leave the territory, meet the black-topped road that gives a pleasant ride to Chapagaon.
 This is an easy trail with not much traffic and lots of greenery.
 If you intend to take a more challenging route, start from Chapagaon and follow the Raj Kulo.
-Yet another interesting alternative would be to take the route to Lakuri Bhanjyang from Chapagaon and make your way to the ancient city of Panauti, east of Kathmandu.
+Yet another exciting alternative would be to take the path to Lakuri Bhanjyang from Chapagaon and make your way to the ancient city of Panauti, east of Kathmandu.